itaibenamram/player-generator/README.md

 If you're interested in adding a generator, consider the following things:

-- All the generators return a pandas dataframe.
+- All the generators return a pandas DataFrame.
 - There currently are no strict standards as to what the generators need to return in terms of properties/schema, meaning if you'd like to create a monster generator it is definitely possible!
 - Please insert your newly coded generator under `/generators`
 - Do use the available generators if they help your generator structure.
 Meaning if you need a name for your schema - use the name generator!